 Choosing an investment platform can feel like a bit of a minefield.
 The decision is often not helped by the varying terminology and different fee structures each platform uses.
-Educating yourself can help simplify your options and make sure you pick the right one for your needs, which will change over time.
+Educating yourself can help simplify your options and make sure that you pick the right one for your needs, which will change over time.

 Fundamentally, simply starting to invest and taking action is the single most important decision.
 So whilst choosing the perfect investment platform isn’t the be-all and end-all, it can make a big impact on how quickly you achieve your goals.
-And finally, remember, your needs will change over time, so be prepared to review your platform choices every year or two to ensure the platform is still suitable for your needs.
+And finally, remember, your needs will change over time, so be prepared to review your platform choices every year or two to ensure the platform is still suitable for your needs

 This article covers investing.
 Investments can go down as well as up.
 If you are just starting out, we recommend you read our beginners guide to investing.
 This will also cover off the steps to take before you start investing and will help you work out if it’s for you.
 And remember, do your own due diligence and seek professional advice.